 Investor Conditions

-Due to the investors’ actual studies in MSc in Global Investments and Finance in London, actually, she isn’t interested in buying a new house, but she is interested in investing in other stocks and the money saved should be managed consequently for 5 entire years (Andersen, & Glenn,2014).
+Due to the investor’s actual studies in MSc in Global Investments and Finance in London, she isn’t interested in buying a new house.
+Still, she is interested in investing in other stocks, and the money saved should be managed consequently for 5 years (Andersen & Glenn,2014).

 The Investor defines their understanding of investments as limited.